-Hospital leadership accepts the accountability of protection of human subjects in all research activities of the hospital.
-It makes the investigators responsible for the protection of human subjects from research risk.
+Hospital leadership accepts the accountability of protection of human subjects in all research activities of the hospital irrespective of the sponsor of the research.
+All research participants are entitled to treatment at SKMCH&RC.
+Leadership makes the investigators responsible for the protection of human subjects from research risk.
 Review Bodies (Scientific review committee, SRC and Institutional review board, IRB) are authorized to review this aspect.
 Clinical research office develops, maintains and disseminates these guidelines and ensures the compliance of researchers with these guidelines.
 Hospital leadership also provides resources and recognition for the performance of good research.
 The evaluation of staff participating in the research program is incorporated into the routine appraisal of professional performance.
-The hospital research program is integrated into the quality and patient safety program of the hospital to ensure safe, high quality care for patients participating in research activities.
+The hospital research program is integrated into the quality and patient safety program of the hospital to ensure safe, high-quality care for patients participating in research activities.

-POL/A/CEN/CRO-001/v.4
+POL/C/CEN/CRO-001/v.6